 Legal Complications

 Legal complications often arise during title transfers.
 Disputes over property ownership, liens, or claims from third parties can hinder transaction progress.
 Buyers should verify the title’s history to ensure no outstanding debts or legal issues exist.
-Sellers must provide clear documentation proving ownership and resolve any outstanding liens before proceeding.
-Engaging a real estate attorney or title company can help navigate these complexities effectively.
+Sellers must provide clear documentation proving ownership and resolve any exceptional liens before proceeding.
+Engaging a real estate attorney or title company can help you navigate these complexities effectively.

 Errors in Documentation